PrekshaNema25/StructuredData_To_Descriptions/README.md

-# *Move On And Never Look Back*: An Improved Neural Encoder Decoder Architecture for Generating Natural Language Descriptions from Structured Data
+# Generating Descriptions from Structured Data Using a Bifocal Attention Mechanism and Gated Orthogonalization

 Given Wikipedia infoboxes for personalities generated natural language text